 Albrecht's significant discography shows his passion for reviving lesser-known works.
-His most recent recording, Zemlinsky’s Eine florentinische Tragödie with the Dutch National Opera/Netherlands Philharmonic was released on Pentatone in April 2024 to critical acclaim.
+His most recent recording, Zemlinsky’s Eine florentinische Tragödie with Dutch National Opera/Netherlands Philharmonic was released on Pentatone in April 2024 to critical acclaim.
 In 2021 Albrecht received the OPUS KLASSIK “Conductor of the Year” for his recording of Zemlinsky's Die Seejungfrau (Pentatone) with Dutch National Opera/Netherlands Philharmonic, and in 2020 he received "Best Opera Recording (20th/21st Century)" for Korngold's Das Wunder der Heliane (Naxos) with Deutsche Oper.

-In 2019, Albrecht was named "Conductor of the Year" at the International Opera Awared, and under his tenure as Chief Conductor, the Dutch National Opera was awarded “Opera Company of the Year” in 2016.
+In 2019, Albrecht was named "Conductor of the Year" at the International Opera Award, and under his tenure as Chief Conductor, the Dutch National Opera was awarded “Opera Company of the Year” in 2016.
 In 2020 he was appointed Knight of the Order of the Dutch Lion for his services to the arts.
 His very early career was under the mentorship of Claudio Abbado.
 Following his time as répétiteur at the Vienna and Hamburg State Operas, Albrecht became Abbado's assistant and played a key role in establishing the Gustav Mahler Youth Orchestra.
-In 1995, he was appointed General Music Director of the Staatstheater Darmstadt, following his tenure as First Kapellmeister at the Semperoper Dresden.
+In 1995, he was appointed General Music Director of Staatstheater Darmstadt, following his tenure as First Kapellmeister at Semperoper Dresden.